Summary

 direction.

-From the foregoing it would appear that an induced lagging current
+From the foregoing it would appear that an induced lagging

-aluminum or other electrically conductive rotor surrounding the
+the aluminum or other electrically conductive rotor surrounding

-winding upon a proper core, producing an appreciable torque.
+the winding upon a proper core, producing an appreciable torque.

 The rotor in revolving is substantially noiseless due to the